fenixkz/exprob_second_assignment/README.md

 ### Parameters
 In the `main.launch` file you can find the parameters used for the state machine implementation:
  - `test/random_sense/active` takes the argument `random` and decides whether the state machine is going to use random or manual sense
- - `test/random_plan_points` is a list of two integer numbers representing the amount of via points given by the **Planner** action server
- - `test/random_plan_time` is a list of two float numbers representing a delay to simulate computation of via points
- - `test/random_motion_time` is a list of two float numbers representing a delay to simulate the time spent moving the robot to that location
  - `state/initial_pose` is a list of two float numbers representing the initial position of the robot in the environment
  - `config/waiting_time` is a float number representing the waiting time of the robot in a location for surveillance purposes
  - `config/charge_time` is a float number representing the waiting time to simulate a process of recharging the battery of the robot